Witnessing the War in Ukraine Summer Institute 2025

 What to expect

-Over the course of four days, the institute will offer a series of presentations, workshops, and mentorship opportunities examining current trends in scholarly and creative reflections on witnessing the war in Ukraine.
-Invited speakers and faculty will lead such discussions and invited participants will be offered opportunities to discuss their work with other members of the Institute.
-Testimonials to the work of the previous Summer Institute can be found here.
+Over the course of four days, the institute will offer a series of presentations and workshops on current academic conceptualizations and interpretations of personal testimony as cultural heritage.
+Invited speakers and faculty will lead discussions on various aspects on preservation and presentation of personal testimony as cultural heritage in various historical contexts.
+Invited participants will be offered opportunities to discuss their work with other members of the Institute.

-The Summer Institute will be held in person in Wrocław, Poland.
-The working language of the Institute is English.
+The Summer Institute will be held in person in Uzhhorod, Ukraine.
+The institute will not accommodate hybrid participation.
+The working languages of the Institute are Ukrainian and English.
+Simultaneous translation is not planned, participants are to communicate in both working languages.

-Your application should include a personal statement in English explaining how this Summer Institute will benefit your scholarly and/or creative work and ongoing or planned projects, a brief bio, and contact information.
+The application should include a personal statement explaining how this Summer Institute will benefit your scholarly work, a brief bio, and contact information.

 Important Deadlines and Dates: